WireSock Secure Connect — wiresock-client.exe

 Command Line Interface (CLI)

-The WireSock VPN Client offers a command-line interface (CLI) for Windows, which can be accessed through wiresock-client.exe.
-This application can either be run as a console application or as a Windows service.
+The WireSock Secure Connect application offers a command-line interface (CLI) for Windows, accessible via wiresock-client.exe.
+This application can be run either as a console application or as a Windows service.

 Basic Usage